Kellet’s Whelk Shell

 Kellet’s Whelk Shell, Kelletia kelletii.
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, May 2010.
 Size: 8.5 cm (3.3 inches) x 4.8 cm (1.9 inches).

-The Kellet’s Whelk, Kelletia kelletii (Forbes, 1850) is a gastropod mollusk that is a member of the Buccinidae Family of Welks.
-The Shells are large, heavy shells, composed of five to seven whorls with fine spiral lines and eight to ten strong, wide, ribs that run the length of the shell that have rounded knobs where the ribs cross the whorls, a high spire, a moderately long, open, wide siphon canal and an aperture that is wider at the top and narrows toward the bottom.
-Mature shells have a gray to white exterior and rounded from wear; juveniles are yellowish to tan, with sharper sculpting.
-Kellet’s Whelk are edible and are fished commercially.
-Kellet’s Whelk Shells reach a maximum of 17.1 cm (6.7 inches) in length and 9.6 cm (2.8 inches) in height.
+Description: Kellet’s Whelk shells are large, heavy shells, composed of five to seven whorls.
+Their shells are sculpted with fine spiral lines and eight to ten strong, wide, ribs that run the length of the shell.
+The ribs have rounded knobs where they cross the whorls.
+They have a high spire and a moderately long, open, wide siphon canal.
+The aperture is wide at the top and narrows toward the bottom.
+Mature shells have a gray to white exterior and juveniles are yellowish to tan, with sharper sculpting.
+Kellet’s Whelks reach a maximum of 17.1 cm (6.7 inches) in length and 9.6 cm (2.8 inches) in height.